 Nothing in the Task Force report or proposed legislation proposes such a "taking."
 Rather, the Legislation would establish increased sharing of infrastructure as a policy objective.
-This recommendation stems from the observation that shared infrastructure is a common element in places that have capabilities far beyond those found in Hawaii or the U.S. We also heard many concerns from Hawaii's providers about the unfairness and difficulty of sharing certain utility infrastructure, such as poles and conduits.
+This recommendation stems from the observation that shared infrastructure is a common element in places that have capabilities far beyond those found in Hawaii or the U.S. We also heard many concerns from Hawaii's providers, incumbents and competitors alike, about the unfairness and difficulty of sharing certain utility infrastructure, such as poles and access to governmental facilities.
 It is important to note that broadband infrastructure is not just fiber optic cabling and wires, but also the towers, poles, conduits and submarine fiber landing stations that are necessary to deploy and provide services.
 Neither Hawaii nor our providers benefit when our providers must compete and invest to dig up roads and put up poles and pull duplicative bundles of fiber down our streets.
 When done well, shared infrastructure reduces costs to providers, reduces time to deployment, stimulates innovation, increases competition and results in lower prices and increased choice for consumers.
-Late last year the International Telecommunications Union issued a major report recommending the sharing of infrastructure as a key to economically viable advancement of broadband There are many policy approaches to achieve this that do not involve capabilities. "taking," and the Hawaii Communications Commissioner will be well-positioned to work with the providers and the community to identify strategies that are appropriate for Hawaii.
+Late last year the International Telecommunications Union issued a major report recommending the sharing of infrastructure as a key to economically viable advancement of broadband capabilities.
+There are many policy approaches to achieve this that do not involve "taking," and the Hawaii Communications Commissioner will be well-positioned to work with the providers and the community to identify strategies that are appropriate for Hawaii.
 The Task Force would have no objection to any clarification in the Bill that would make it clear that we are not advocating the "taking" of purely private assets.

-• Power of the Hawaii Communications Commissioner
+Power of the Hawaii Communications Commissioner

 A number of private providers expressed concern in their testimony about the potential power that would be vested in one commissioner.
 The Task Force recognizes the discomfort that may be caused by a shift from the current model of 3 fulltime PUC Commissioners and one fulltime DCCA Cable Administrator.
 We modeled our recommendation on the Hawaii Insurance Commissioner.
 We believe this kind of proven approach will support our goal of a streamlined and consolidated process that maintains revenue neutrality but is supportive of the kind of fast action and advocacy we heard the industry request.
-We also note that the proposed single Commissioner could be selected for her or his expertise in this domain, unlike the PUC commissioners who must balance an extraordinarily broad scope of responsibility.
+We note that the proposed single Commissioner could be selected for her or his expertise in this specific domain, unlike the PUC commissioners who must balance an extraordinarily broad scope of responsibility.
 We also note that the proposed legislation reformulates the current Cable Advisory Council as the Communications Advisory Council.
 The Task Force would be very supportive of further improvements in the Legislation that would make it clear that this Advisory Council must be broadly representative and purposefully consulted to provide meaningful input on all key decisions.
+One idea might be the creation of a broad-based selection committee to prepare nominations to submit to the Governor.